cogini/mix-deploy-example/README.md

 ## Configure

-We keep secrets like database passwords and environment specific configuration like server hostnames separate from the releaese, stored in a file in the OS standard config directory, `/etc/mix-deploy-example`.
+We keep secrets like database passwords and environment specific configuration like server hostnames separate from the release, stored in a file in the OS standard config directory, `/etc/mix-deploy-example`.

 Copy the sample production config: